avabellaw/my-recipe/readme.md

             ![Fixed 0 search results](docs/manual-testing/fixed-no-search-results.webp)
     * I edited the recipe.
-    * I uploaded an invalid image.
+    * I tested uploading an invalid image (for a second time).

         ![invalid image](docs/manual-testing/invalid-image.webp)
         * This caused the app to break when submitted.